 A handle (or rivets in the area of the umbil) was attached to the hole under the umbo, sometimes also at the edge of the shield or with the help of ends abutting against the edge of the shield.

-The Lombards used hemispherical shields, which we often find in the Roman images of this period: in the Iliad manuscript of the XNUMXth century, kept in Milan, on a mosaic from the Great Palace of Constantinople, a church in Heaven, a church near Kissufim in Jordan, etc.
+The Lombards used hemispherical shields, which we often find on the Roman images of this period: in the Iliad manuscript of the XNUMXth century, kept in Milan, on the mosaic from the Great Palace of Constantinople, the church in Heaven, the church near Kissufim in Jordan, etc.

 Umbons and fastening shields from the graves of the Lombards.
 Castel Trozino

 The Lombards were neighbors of the Slavs for quite a long time, later the Slavs even participated in the war with the Lombards against the Romans, and then they themselves fought in northern Italy against the Lombards.

 The Gepids, "mad with the sword," occupied the territory on the left bank of the Danube, covering the whole of Dacia, and beyond the Danube also the cities of Sirmium and Singidun.
 They were the enemy neighbors of the Lombards in the area.

 After the latter left for Italy, including in order to protect themselves from violent new neighbors - the Avars, the Slavic tribes lived with the Gepids in the same territory, took part with them in campaigns, independently, and later as tributaries of the Avars (after 568), and were familiar with their weapons (Bistritski P.).

 From the written data it is known that after the defeat in 512 the Heruls lived on the borders of the Romans as federates, then moved to the Gepids, archaeologists show the presence of Herul settlements on the territory of modern Serbia under the Danube.
 And the Slavs could come into contact with this ethnos, using swords and shields (I. Bugarski, V. Ivanishevich).